phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [linker]: https://en.wikipedia.org/wiki/Linker_(computing)

-We also target `x86_64` systems with our kernel, so our target specification will look very similar to the above.
+We also target `x86_64` systems with our kernel, so our target specification will look very similar to the one above.
 Let's start by creating a `x86_64-blog_os.json` file (choose any name you like) with the common content:

 ```json
 {